20 Waterfalls to Visit Across the UK

 4. River Neath, Brecon Beacons

-The Vale of Neath, sometimes known as ‘Waterfall Country’ borders the Brecon Beacon National Park and flows into the Fforest Fawr UNESCO Global Geopark which has over 470 million years of history.
-Set off from the waterfall centre before embarking on the Neath Waterfall Walk to see a diverse range of falls.
+The Vale of Neath, sometimes known as ‘Waterfall Country’, borders the Brecon Beacon National Park and flows into the Forest Fawr UNESCO Global Geopark, which has over 470 million years of history.
+You can start from the waterfall centre before embarking on the Neath Waterfall Walk to see the extensive range of falls.